uadmin/uadmin-docs/_build/html/_sources/login_system/tutorial/part6.rst.txt

 |

+Click `here`_ to view our progress so far.

 In the `next part`_, we will talk about logging out a user account from the home page.

-Click `here`_ to view the full source code in this part.

 .. _next part: https://uadmin-docs.readthedocs.io/en/latest/login_system/tutorial/part7.html